docQodly/docs/docs/studio/pageLoaders/events.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">
 		When you make modifications to the function prototype in the code editor, such as adding or removing parameters or changing their types, and you want these changes to be applied to the Function event card, you can easily do so by clicking the reload button.
-Qodly will then re-parse the function prototype to reflect the updated information while preserving the already assigned data sources as parameters.
+Qodly will then re-parse the function prototype to reflect the updated information while preserving the already assigned qodlysources as parameters.
 	</Column.Item>
 	<Column.Item width="35%">
 		<img src={require('./img/refreshFunction.png').default} style={{borderRadius: '6px'}} />